encode/django-rest-framework/docs/api-guide/serializers.md

 A mapping of Django model classes to REST framework serializer classes.
 You can override this mapping to alter the default serializer classes that should be used for each model class.

-### `.serializer_relational_field`
+### `.serializer_related_field`

 This property should be the serializer field class, that is used for relational fields by default.

 For `ModelSerializer` this defaults to `PrimaryKeyRelatedField`.

-For `HyperlinkedModelSerializer` this defaults to `HyperlinkedRelatedField`.
+For `HyperlinkedModelSerializer` this defaults to `serializers.HyperlinkedRelatedField`.

+### `serializer_url_field`

+The serializer field class that should be used for any `url` field on the serializer.

+Defaults to `serializers.HyperlinkedIdentityField`

+### `serializer_choice_field`

+The serializer field class that should be used for any choice fields on the serializer.

+Defaults to `serializers.ChoiceField`

 ### The field_class and field_kwargs API